 When to go to the PT or doc*

 If you’re falling significantly out of “normal” range, you might want to consult with your PT or doctor.
 Remember that just not drinking liquids is not a solution for urgency – in fact, when there’s not enough liquid, the urine that’s sitting in your bladder can become very concentrated, leading to more irritation, even infection.

-A pee diary may not be the most glamorous journal ever, but if it can get you all the way through the movie, let you sleep your full 8 uninterrupted, and make it possible for you to run without scouting for porta potties, it may be one of the most useful journals you’ve ever kept.
+A pee diary may not be the most glamorous journal ever, but if it can get you all the way through the movie, let you sleep your full 8 uninterrupted, and make it possible for you to run without scouting for porta potties or exercising with incontinence, it may be one of the most useful journals you’ve ever kept.

 Do you have a pee diary, and would you be willing to leak a little of it to us (ha ha)?
 Feel free to share with the community in the comments below, or fill us in on Gennev's Facebook page or Midlife & Menopause Solutions, Gennevs closed Facebook group.